leonnnn/python3-simplepam/README.md

 Modifications 2013 by Leon Weber <leon@leonweber.de>:
 * Ported to Python3

-This module is licensed under the (MIT license)[http://www.opensource.org/licenses/mit-license.php].
+This module is licensed under the [MIT license](http://www.opensource.org/licenses/mit-license.php).